sternenseemann/tinyrl/README.md

 ## Playing
 You will find yourself converted into a `@` in a black enviroment surrounded by evil red `m`.
 But there's hope!
-Run to the `>` and escape!
+Run to the `>` and escape to reach the next level!
 But watch out, the `m` will chase you and will try to kill you.

+Somewhen you maybe will be able to finish your adventure.

 Control the `@` using `hjkl` or the arrow keys.
 If you get bored of this game (you won't, trust me), you can exit with `ESC` `^(C|D)` or `q`.